EddieTheEd/Obsidian-Vault/001_Notes/Water Quality.md

 				- Sodium hexafluorosilicate ($Na_2SiF_6$)
 				- Fluosilicic acid ($H_2SiF_6$)
 				- Sodium fluoride ($NaF$)
+			- They break down into Fluoride ions in water.
-		- This reacts with tooth enamel to produce fluorapatite, a stronger more resistant compound.
+		- Fluoride reacts with tooth enamel to produce fluorapatite, a stronger more resistant compound.
+In doing so, tooth decay is reduced.

 ---
 ## References